MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-reports.md

 ### Customization of OnMergeDocumentReport or OnBeforeMergeDocument

 Extensions that depend on the legacy Microsoft Word render by using the `OnMergeDocumentReport` or `OnBeforeMergeDocument` events must be changed to use the new custom report render type and subscribe to `OnCustomDocumentMerger` instead.

-The layouts can now be added in the extension by using the `rendering` section in AL code of the report.
+By subscribing to `OnCustomDocumentMerger`, the layouts can be added in the extension by using the `rendering` section in AL code of the report.
 The layout will then be stored in the platform layout tables.

 ## Technical upgrade from 19 and earlier